 Starting from scratch with either an imperial (acad.dwt) or metric (acadiso.dwt) template controls the files used for linetypes and hatch patterns.
-ACAD.lin and ACAD.pat are used for imperial, and ACADISO.lin and ACADISO.pat are used for metric.
+ACAD.
+1 in and ACAD. pat are used for imperial, and ACADISO.
+1 in and ACADISO. pat are used for metric.
 You can change this using the MEASUREMENT variable.
 The imperial setting is 0; the metric setting is 1.